seba2390/ProximalPolicyOptimization/README.md

 This objective allows for frequent policy updates with reduced sample complexity compared to other methods while still ensuring the mathematical stability of the policy improvement process.

+## Implementation
+In this repository, PPO is implemented both the Value functions and the Policy designed as Neural Networks in Pytorch.
+As an initial example, the PPO agent is trained to learn the [Cart Pole game](https://gymnasium.farama.org/environments/classic_control/cart_pole/#cart-pole).

 ## Installation
 ##### MacOS/Unix:
 env/bin/python -m pip install -r requirements.txt